The key to success of the RC&D Program is the local people.

 is obtaining assistance from Limestone Bluffs RC&D.

-River Bend Local Foods encourages the purchase and enjoyment of locally grown
+Limestone Bluffs Local Foods encourages the consumption and enjoyment of locally grown food!

-food!
-Formerly a Buy Fresh Buy Local chapter, River Bend Local Foods is a consumer education program that strives to provide technical support to community-based groups working to strengthen regional markets for locally grown foods.
-Local assistance for this chapter is provided by USDA-NRCS through Limestone Bluffs Resource Conservation & Development.
+Formerly a Buy Fresh Buy Local chapter, Limestone Bluffs Local Foods is a consumer education program that strives to support individual producers, promote local farmers markets and provide technical support to community-based groups working to strengthen regional markets for locally grown foods.

 Solar Energy Fairs